Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Céo e Inferno são concepções sociaes para uso da plebe―e eu pertenço á classe-média.

-Hell and Heaven are social constructs for the use of the common people—and I belong to the middle class.
+Heaven and Hell are social conceptions for the use of the plebeians―and I belong to the middle class.

 Ou pelo rapa-pé ou pelo incensador o homem prudente deve ir fazendo assim uma serie de sabias adulações desde a Arcada até ao Paraiso.

-Or, whether by the razor's edge or the incense burner, the prudent man must make a series of wise flattery from the Archway to Paradise.
+Whether by the foot-scraper or the incense burner, the prudent man should thus make a series of wise flatteries from the Arcade to Paradise.

 Com um compadre no bairro, e uma comadre mystica nas Alturas―o destino do bacharel está seguro.

-With a companion in the neighborhood and a mystical woman in the heights—the bachelor's fate is secure.
+With a godfather in the neighborhood, and a mystical godmother in the Heights―the bachelor's fate is secure.

 Por isso, livre de torpes superstições, disse familiarmente ao individuo vestido de negro:

-Therefore, free from base superstitions, I said familiarly to the individual dressed in black:
+Therefore, free from vile superstitions, I said familiarly to the individual dressed in black:

 ―Então, realmente, aconselha-me que toque a campainha?

-—Then, really, do you advise me to ring the bell?
+"So, really, you advise me to ring the bell?"

 Elle ergueu um pouco o chapéo, descobrindo a fronte estreita, enfeitada d'uma gaforinha crespa e negrejante como a do fabuloso Alcides, e respondeu, palavra a palavra:

-She raised her hat slightly, revealing her narrow forehead, adorned with a curly, jet-black hairpin like the fabulous Hercules, and answered, word for word:
+He lifted his hat a little, revealing a narrow forehead, adorned with a curly, blackish goatee like that of the fabulous Alcides, and replied, word for word:

 ―Aqui está o seu caso, estimavel Theodoro.